remp2020/remp/Beam/README.md

 Beam Tracker serves as a tool for tracking events via API.
 Once it's built and running, endpoints can be discovered by accessing `/swagger.json` path.

-Tracker pushes events to Kafka in Influx format into `beam_events` topic.
+Tracker pushes events to a message broker (by default Kafka or Google Pub/Sub) in Influx format into `beam_events` topic.
 For all `/track/event` calls, Tracker also pushes raw JSON event to its own topic based on the event *category* and *action*.

 For example for payload